butschi84/F2S/README.md

 # F2S
-Open Source Function as a Service (FaaS) Platform
+An Open Source Function as a Service (FaaS) Platform